-In this video, Michael explains how there’s no right answer when it comes to adult small groups.
+In this video, Vice President of Church Ministries at LifeWay, Michael Kelley, explains how there’s no right answer when it comes to adult small groups.
 Sunday mornings or mid-week community groups, both have benefits and either one could be a better fit for your church’s small groups.

 The entire video is above, and the complete transcript is below.